Intercept

 • Behavioral trigger patterns (time of day, day of week, emotional context)

-• Success and failure history for impulse interception
+• Success and setback history for impulse interception

 • Coach feedback ratings (thumbs up/down)